Oven-Baked BBQ Ribs

 Ingredients

-• 1 rack of baby back pork ribs, roughly 3-4 lbs
+• 1 rack baby back or spare pork ribs, roughly 3-4 lbs

 • Salt and pepper, to taste